nickzoic/nick.zoic.org/art/rpi-pico-impressions/index.md

 *See Section 2.19.2 in the [RP2040 Datasheet](https://datasheets.raspberrypi.org/rp2040/rp2040-datasheet.pdf) and once again curse the world of PDF documents and their inability to play nicely with hyperlinks*.

-The good news is that the USB connection is direct via it's own PHY so unlike the a lot of microcontroller boards you don't lose a serial port the console.
+The good news is that the USB connection is direct via it's own PHY so unlike a lot of microcontroller boards you don't lose a serial port to the console.

 The Pico is surface mountable to your own boards too, or there's a various smaller boards available